Q: Is Black Boar Truffle Powder authentic Perigord Black truffle powder?

 A: We are not trying to pass our Black Boar truffle off as black winter fruiting bodies from French or Spanish soil.
 We have created, for the first time, a cultured, hydroponic black winter truffle powder.
 Our price point allows for chefs and manufacturers to work with the black winter truffle in a way that has never been available before.
 We will never be a fruiting body from the Perigord region of France (although we use spores from Perigord Black truffles overnighted to our facility), but neither can a synthetic imitation truffle product ever be what we are.

-For more information regarding our Black Boar Truffle powder, please e-mail us at firstname.lastname@example.org.
+For more information regarding our Black Boar Truffle powder, please call us at 406.581.0803 or e-mail us at firstname.lastname@example.org.